Is your furnace blowing cold air, or maybe it is having problems keeping your house warm.

 Dirty flame sensor

-The gas burner will not stay lit of you have a dirty flame sensor.
+The gas burner will not stay lit, you have a dirty flame sensor.
 Your furnace is bound to cycle on and off if this is the case.

 Not enough gas

-If you have a clogged gas supply line, your furnace won’t have the required amount of gas to provide warm air.
+If you have a clogged gas supply line, it will not have the required amount of gas to provide warm air.
 In this case, it’s possible for your furnace to lock down for safety reasons.
+This requires a professional heating repair company.

 Clogged condensate drain lines